Bitcoin-ABC/bitcoin-abc/doc/tracing.md

 (`chainstate.CoinsTip()`).
 For example, the RPCs `generateblock` and `getblocktemplate` call `TestBlockValidity()`, which applies the UTXO set changes to a temporary cache.
-Similarly, mempool consistency checks, which are frequent on regtest, also apply the the UTXO set changes to a temporary cache.
+Similarly, mempool consistency checks, which are frequent on regtest, also apply the UTXO set changes to a temporary cache.
 Changes to the _main_ UTXO cache and to temporary caches trigger the tracepoints.
 We can't tell if a temporary cache or the _main_ cache was changed.